Recycling for Life — and a Living

 Such initiatives represent a triple win for waste collectors, household residents and the environment while helping to combat poverty and promote equality.

-For more stories on Gender and the Environment, see Gender Equality and the Environment: A Guide to UNEP's Work (2016).
+For more stories on Gender and the Environment, see Gender Equality and the Environment: A Guide to UN Environment's Work (2016).